 Higher education administration students study global trends in education to understand administration techniques that can benefit U.S. colleges and universities.
 Coursework stresses legal and economic issues colleges and universities face in the 21st century.
 Students can further refine this concentration by selecting electives in leadership, curriculum theory, or urban education.

-- Careers this concentration prepares for: Dean; chancellor; policy adviser
+- Careers this concentration prepares for: Dean; chancellor; policy advisor

 Organizational Leadership Studies: